amirouche/python-sensimark/README.md

 become cheap.
 As matter of fact, intelligence tools will become more and more accessible which will trigger a revolution to rebalance forces in society.""")

-for category, score in wikimark:
+for category, score in out:
     print('{} ~ {}'.format(category, score))
 ```